ErwanBarbedor/PlumeScript/readme.md

 Thinks of Plume as a Yaml-like langage with scripting capabilities

-## Performance
+## Performances

-On my 12600k, transpilation of a 10,000-line file takes less than 200ms; this should be more than sufficient for small projects.
+On my 12600k, transpilation of a 100ko file takes less than 200ms, up to 2s for a 1Mo file.
+This should be more than sufficient for small projects: small file (<5ko) take a few ms compile, and loaded files are cached (okay, the cache is not yet implemented, but planned).

-Transpiled code executes at between 70% and 100% of Lua's performance.
+According some quick benchmark simulating standard use-cases, transpiled code executes at between 80% and 100% of Lua's performance.
 So with LuaJIT, this makes it possible to include relatively costly calculations in templates.

 ## Changelog
 ### 0.27